HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   to outright terminate people without serious provocation, nor to directly edit people's minds without explicit consent.
-  Even though these principles can be easily circumvented with subtle provocations/suggestions/manipulations or otherwise (see the poor traitorous officials above),
+  Even though these principles can be easily circumvented with just a little bit of provocations/suggestions/manipulations or otherwise (see the poor traitorous officials above),
   <span style="color:MediumPurple">Ĝejda</span>
-  mostly opted for an alternative strategy: convincing most of the volatile elements in the crowd to leave.
+  in most cases opted for an alternative strategy: convincing most of the volatile elements in the crowd to *leave*.
   Or tiring them out through personalized comments on social media, tailored to each person's precise psychological weak spots;
   while introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
-  This is easily scaled to the entire island country with simple parallelization- a nice quirk of her being a super-AGI.
+  This can be easily scaled to the entire island with simple parallelization- a nice quirk of her being a super-AGI.

   As natural humans <em>voluntarily</em> emigrate away from <em>RdO</em>,